ildyria/Dance/Posture.md

 10. Relax the shoulders and arms.
 11. Bring arms to *Second position*
 12. Extend to the elbows and arms to the side.
-13. Open arms and position
+13. Open arms and position.
 14. **Keep the upper back flat**

 15. Invite partner to take position: